 Carriageworks, Sydney Festival

-The program kicks off with Arrernte and Kalkadoon artist Thea Anamara Perkins’s work Stockwoman.
+The program kicked off with Arrernte and Kalkadoon artist Thea Anamara Perkins’s work Stockwoman.
 Tracing ancestral stories across the country from Alice Springs to Redfern Stockwoman aims to reframe our imagining of the Australian landscape.

 From January 5 – March 5, visitors can also explore Bloodlines by the collaborative duo The Huxleys.
 An ode to legendary queer artists who lost to the HIV/AIDS epidemic, the exhibition will include large-scale photographic works, video art and an opening live art party on January 4.
 The community can also participate and contribute panels which will be sewn together into a quilt in this earnest tribute to LGBTQIA+artists.